August 23, 2019

 It’s a sunny day for Illinois: Solar energy across the state

 Did you know that Illinois has one of the fastest-growing solar industries in the country?
-Our state added 1,308 jobs last year, up 37% from the prior year, and there’s more to come!
+Our state added 1,308 jobs in 2019, up 37% from 2018, and there’s more to come!

 ELPC is helping pave the way for solar energy, working with community organizations, industry experts, and policy makers to launch Illinois into the green economy.
 We fought for a modern Renewable Portfolio Standard as part of the Future Energy Jobs Act (FEJA) of 2016, and we didn’t stop there.
 We’ve continued working with partners to see this legislation roll out effectively.
 Programs supporting rooftop and community solar development opened doors at the very end of January.
 You can now find solar installations planned all over the state, bringing jobs and clean energy to communities from Evanston to Edwardsville, Mattoon to Moline.

 Let’s check out what this growing industry looks like, and how everyday Illinoisans can get involved.

 Where are solar developments happening?

 Illinois is a big place, and it’s important to make sure that every community has an opportunity to dive into the growing green economy.
 In the first six months since the rooftop and community solar programs opened, projects in nearly every county of the state have received initial approval.
 As a result, both rooftop and community solar projects are popping up all over the place, reaching 98 of the state’s 102 counties.
 These projects will employ thousands of Illinoisans in sales, installation, maintenance, and other fields related to solar project development.
 Check out the accompanying maps to see solar projects planned or already under development in your community.